t-d-k/LibreCrypt/docs/command_line.md

       <TD style="vertical-align: top;">
       <pre>/freeotfe</pre>
       </TD>
-      <TD style="vertical-align: top;">The specified volume is a DoxBox.
-If a volume type (DoxBox/Linux) isn't specified, the user will be prompted for this information.</TD>
+      <TD style="vertical-align: top;">The specified volume is a container.
+If a volume type (LibreCrypt/Linux) isn't specified, the user will be prompted for this information.</TD>
     </TR>
     <TR>
       <TD style="vertical-align: top;">
       <pre>/keyfile <span style="font-style: italic;">&lt;keyfile&gt;</span></pre>
       </TD>
-      <TD style="vertical-align: top;">Keyfile to be used when opening a DoxBox.
-Only valid when opening DoxBoxes</TD>
+      <TD style="vertical-align: top;">Keyfile to be used when opening a container.
+Only valid when opening containers</TD>
     </TR>
     <TR>
       <TD style="vertical-align: top;">